pesterhazy/presumably/posts/reagent-2.md

 In general, there are two goals:

-- Relooding should be *reliable*.
+- Reloading should be *reliable*.
 After making a change, you need to be able rely on those changes taking effect.
 If there are any errors or warnings along the way, you should be notified clearly.